Kenneth Morris Lee

 3x4 Ratio

-A favorite of Palladio was 3x4, the ratio used on many cell phones as well as Micro Four Thirds cameras.
-Click here to view 64 images in this ratio.
+A favorite of Palladio was 3x4, the ratio used on many cell phones as well as Micro Four Thirds, Medium Format film and digital cameras.
+To view 17 photographs in the 3x4 aspect ratio, click here.

 11x14 Ratio

 The 11x14 ratio was popular in the days of darkroom printing.
 After 8x10, it was the next largest size of commercially available photographic paper.
 The 11x14 ratio conveys a lovely sense of fullness.
 Interestingly, it is very close to the square root of the Golden Ratio.
-Click here to view 16 images in this ratio.
+To view 11 photographs in the 11x14 aspect ratio, click here.

 8x10 Ratio

 The 8x10 ratio has simplicity and strength.
 It's close to square but still conveys a sense of orientation, whether portrait or landscape.
 There's a good reason it remains a classic format.
-Click here to view 244 images in this ratio.
+To view 86 photographs in the 8x10 aspect ratio, click here.

 Square Ratio

 The square or 1x1 ratio is another ancient design.
 It became popularized in photography with the introduction of roll-film cameras like the Rolleiflex, Hasselblad and 6x6 folding cameras.
 The square format makes life easy for photographers: with neither portrait nor landscape orientation, there is no need to rotate the camera.
 Square images are easily tiled and they are well-suited to commercial graphic design, which favors simplicity and boldness.
-Click here to view 6 images in this ratio.
+I do not currently have any square images to share.

 Lens Defects That Software Can't Fix